Kenmore Elite CSV Max DS4095 Review

 Trial 3 (if needed) | 67 % |

-Still, with budget-minded patience, it cleans hardwood floors, albeit with additional passes, where we suggest focusing primarily on forward passes to be the most effective.
-Larger cereal will require multiple attempts and maybe some cleaner head rocking to help bigger items get underneath.
+Still, with budget-minded patience, it cleans hardwood floors, albeit with additional passes.
+To be the most effective, I suggest focusing primarily on forward passes.
+Larger cereals will require multiple attempts and maybe some cleaner head rocking to help bigger items get underneath.

 Crevice

 This vacuum struggled in our bamboo mat crevice test, where we dropped sand between the slats and then tried to suck up as much as possible in 4 passes.
-This test simulates crevices and grout depressions in tile floors and transition areas requiring more effort from these situations.
+This test simulates crevices and grout depressions in tile floors and transition areas, requiring more effort in these situations.

-It was able to contain just 36% of the sand, which is less than half of our 71% average for this test.
-For deep crevices in a home, we needed to use a hand attachment to clean them out.
+The Kenmore was able to contain just 36% of the sand, which is less than half of our 71% average for this test.
+We needed to use a hand attachment to clean the deep crevices in a home.

 Edges

-In our edge test with coffee grounds, this product gave two very different results.
+This product gave two very different results in our edge test with coffee grounds.
 When we attacked the coffee grounds head-on, it sucked up all the grounds, but when we tried this test with a pass parallel to the wall, it left about a 1/4" line of grounds along the wall.
 Houses that have long hallways with hardwood floors will need to spend a bit more time with this vacuum to get the baseboards and corners clean.

 Pet Hair